-29 Fixing the 10% Rule issues and options.
+$^{m 30}$ Fixing the 10% Rule issues and options.
 Canterbury Regional Council.
-2017
+2017 are limited.

-Dryland farm system productivity is driven by genetics, feed type and farm configuration rather than stock density and farm inputs, meaning that without adding irrigation, options for intensifying farm systems (and increasing nutrient loss rates) are limited30.
 For this reason, it was considered appropriate to limit the application of the less onerous regulatory framework in the proposed plan change to non-irrigated farms only.

 Break-feeding cattle on root and brassica crops ("winter grazing") is a common practice that can increase nutrient losses from a farm.
-For this reason, stakeholders, the Zone Committee and Council officers considered it reasonable to limit the permitted area of winter grazing31.
-Following some scenario modelling32, stakeholders indicated a maximum area of 10% of the property for winter grazing is appropriate as it enables some flexibility for farmers who are able to support more stock over winter.
+For this reason, stakeholders, the Zone Committee and Council officers considered it reasonable to limit the permitted area of winter grazing.
+Following some scenario modelling, stakeholders indicated a maximum area of 10% of the property for winter grazing is appropriate as it enables some flexibility for farmers who are able to support more stock over winter.
 This limit is similar to the permitted activity threshold for winter grazing in the Land and Water Regional Plan which applies to parts of the Canterbury Region.

 To understand the likely impact of the proposed plan change, the Council consulted with local farmers and relevant farm experts who indicated that while a few farms may maximise the permitted winter grazing capacity, the majority of farms are unlikely to increase the amount of winter grazing.
-Further investigation was conducted to test that assumption33, and the result of that investigation was that it is very unlikely that winter grazing area will increase by more than 50% above current.
+Further investigation was conducted to test that assumption, and the result of that investigation was that it is very unlikely that winter grazing area will increase by more than 50% above current.

-Within the Hurunui and Waiau catchments, only around 3% of total dryland area is anticipated to be used for winter grazing.
+Within the Hurunui and Waiau catchments, only around 3% of total dryland area is anticipated to be used for winter grazing and in the Jed catchment, winter grazing is likely to occur on about 1.8% of the area suitable for winter grazing.
 This is supported by information provided by Beef + Lamb New Zealand and the Hurunui District Landcare Group.
 In summary, without irrigation winter grazing crops are a high financial risk to dryland farmers, and do not provide a significant economic benefit.
-In years with market drivers that seemingly would encourage dryland farmers to maximise winter grazing areas
+In years with market drivers that seemingly would encourage dryland farmers to maximise winter grazing areas (e.g. in 2007/2008 when high dairy prices where high and there was a good market for dairy support grazing and where there were no regulatory hurdles), winter grazing area in North Canterbury only increased by around 30% above average (which would equate to approximately 2.5% of the total dryland area).
+Because of this, when assessing the likely effects of the plan change, it was not considered necessary to assess a scenario where the maximum permitted area is used for winter grazing.
+Instead, a 50% increase (or 3% of the total dryland area) above average dryland winter grazing areas was assessed as being sufficiently

-30 Likely trends of dryland farming as a permitted activity in the Hurunui and Waiau Zone (In the context of water quality discussions).
+&lt;sup>31 Likely trends of dryland farming as a permitted activity in the Hurunui and Waiau Zone (In the context of water quality discussions).
 Brown, J. 2018

-31 Zone Committee paper: 03 Plan options for making dryland a permitted activity January 2018.
+&lt;sup>32 Zone Committee paper: 03 Plan options for making dryland a permitted activity January 2018.
 Jenkins, L. January 2018